 That’s when Linda made a tragic miscalculation.
 Linda went to the immigration office to file papers.
 She thought this was the first step towards getting a green card.
 She did not understand the new laws were not amnesty.

-The visit put her family in jeopardy.
+The visit put her family in jeopardy of being deported.

 (Topics: Immigration Court Hearings, Deportation Defense)

 Twenty year old Ben visited his younger brother, Warren, in a local jail.
 Ben and Warren, both Canadian immigrants, had entered the United States at the same time.

 Warren was a lawful permanent resident.
 Ben did not have immigration documents.
 Their father had somehow neglected to file Ben’s paperwork.